nemecmartin/sdk-php/README.md

 }
 ```

 Make sure `dev` is the `minimum-stability`.
+We are using a forked version of Zend-DB, and because it's not released under any new name or version, we have to set `minimum-stability` to `dev` in order to composer find the repository in GitHuba and install Zend-DB.

 Then run `composer install`.

+Composer will download all dependencies and copy them into a directory with the name of `vendor`.

-To use the SDK you have to include the [composer autoload](https://getcomposer.org/doc/01-basic-usage.md#autoloading)
+To use the SDK you have to include the [composer autoload](https://getcomposer.org/doc/01-basic-usage.md#autoloading).
+The composer autoload is a file that is located in the `vendor` directory, named `autoload.php`.

 ```php
 require_once 'vendor/autoload.php';